mmkari/react-star-picker/examples/Props_starRendererProps.md

-The optional `starRendererProps` may contain the following:
+The default star renderer can be controlled with several optional values inside the `starRendererProps` prop.
+The optional values include the following:

 ```jsx static
 {